 The Nicaraguan currency is the Cordoba.
 The exchange rate is around 30 Cordobas for one US Dollar at the moment.
 Dollars are widely accepted, and in any case they can be exchanged at any bank.
 Furthermore, money can be exchanged even in the street.
 At any corner in the centre of cities and near a bank there are men, usually wearing a badge, who exchange money at the official rate.
 It is completely safe to do so – I usually count how much I need to change and calculate how much I expect beforehand.

 People sometimes ask me if it is safe to visit Nicaragua.
 I can’t hide that I have heard stories of people being robbed, but I have always felt safe there even as a solo female traveller.
 In fact, it is one of the safest countries in Latin America.
 Sure, I always keep an eye on my belongings and I avoid walking alone and in the dark in areas that are not considered safe, but other than that, I never have any problems even when taking the bus. in any case, I always purchase a good travel insurance before traveling.
+You can find a good one hereor here.
 Obviously, being able to effectively communicate in Spanish helps.
 Only the people who work in tourism really speak English!